qmk/qmk_firmware/keyboards/planck/rev7/readme.md

 `-----------------------------------------------------------------------------------'
 ```

-Planck rev7 support `ENCODER_ENABLE` and `ENCODER_MAP_ENABLE`.
-If both ENCODER_MAP_ENABLE and ENCODER_ENABLE are defined, ENCODER_MAP_ENABLE takes precedence.
+Planck rev7 supports `ENCODER_ENABLE` and `ENCODER_MAP_ENABLE`.
+If both `ENCODER_MAP_ENABLE` and `ENCODER_ENABLE` are defined, `ENCODER_MAP_ENABLE` takes precedence.
 On the default keymap, each encoder will play its own rising/falling tone sequence when rotated, and will reset the pitch after one second of inactivity.

 ### With ENCODER_ENABLE